 Westfield students regularly go on exchange and visit other Round Square schools as far afield as Botswana, British Columbia, Toronto, South Africa and Australia as well as regular European exchanges.

-Westfield sponsors 2 girls at Starehe School, Kenya.
+Westfield sponsors two girls at Starehe School, Kenya.
 The school educates around 1000 girls from severely disadvantaged backgrounds, including extreme poverty.
-Each Autumn term the school devotes an afternoon to fundraising activities to raise as much money as possible to fund the tuition fees of two of these girls.
+Each Autumn term the school devotes an afternoon to fundraising activities to raise as much money as possible to fund the tuition fees of our two girls.

 The Environmental Club encourages girls to participate in recycling programmes and many of the excellent ideas thought up by the girls have been implemented as school policy.
 The whole school participates in projects in the school grounds at Westfield and at Hadrian School, Percy Hedley School and Gibside School.

 Round Square Opportunities coming up:

 In January, delegates were selected to attend a European Regional Conference at Felsted School in Essex

 Fundraising Day - November 23rd 2018

 Round Square Adventure Race - 10th May til 12th May 2019

 Slice of Africa Visit - July 1st 2019